jurajg/boing-ball-three.js/README.md

 # boing-ball-three.js
-Boing ball demo from recreated in three.js.
+The original Amiga Boing Ball demo wa presented at Winter CES show in January 1984.
+This webpage recreates it's look using three.js library.